 The Term “First Lady”

 When Theodore and Edith Roosevelt moved into the White House in 1901, they brought six children with them.
 The crowded living and office space in the White House led President Roosevelt to construct a new office building in 1902.
-Today, that building is called the West Wing.
+Today, it's called the West Wing.

 Courtesy The Library of Congress